Prices from £34.99

 If you are unsure about anything in the leaflet, speak to your doctor or ask a pharmacist for assistance.

-All medicine carries the risk of side effects, though not everybody gets them.
+Just like all medication, Soolantra cream can cause side effects in some people.
 It's important to understand the risks associated with your medication so that you can stay safe during your course of treatment.

 Common side effects include:

 This is not an exhaustive list of side effects.
 For further information regarding the safety of Soolantra cream, including a complete list of side effects, please consult the patient information leaflet supplied with your treatment.

 Do not use Soolantra cream if you are allergic to ivermectin or any of the ingredients listed within the patient information leaflet.